josephelan/josephelan/README.md

 Have a look around at my journey and progression through my various school coursework projects and self projects that I am working on!

-I'm currently working through these UDEMY / online courses to brush up and learn some new tools to add to my toolbelt, combined with my schoolwork.
+I'm currently working through these UDEMY / online courses to brush up on fundamentals and learn some new tools to add to my toolbelt, combined with my schoolwork.
   1. Java Programming: Complete Beginner to Advanced
+  2. Data Structures and Algorithms: Deep Dive Using Java
-  2. HTML,CSS, & Bootstrap Certification Course for Beginners
+  3. HTML,CSS, & Bootstrap Certification Course for Beginners
-  3. Pyomo Bootcamp: Python Optimization from Beginner to Advance
+  4. Pyomo Bootcamp: Python Optimization from Beginner to Advance
-  4. Beginning C++ Programming - From Beginner to Beyond
+  5. Beginning C++ Programming - From Beginner to Beyond

 I'd love to talk to you more.
 Please contact me at jeconomylan@gmail.com if you have any questions regarding my work, or just want to chat and collaborate!